meiqiyang53/meiqiyang53.github.io/_projects/1_project.md

     Li is concentrated at the centre of the fibre crystallizer. a, Schematic showing that Li is concentrated inside the fibre crystallizer, surrounded by the Na-rich salt shell. b, SEM image of the cross-section. c, Na elemental map from the EDX, showing a circular shape surrounding the crystallizer structure. d, Li elemental map from the EDX, showing a dispensed distribution across the crystallizer’s cross-section.
 The Li elementary map was calculated by deducting the Na map from the Cl map. e, SEM image of the area between the fibres and salt crystals, pink-boxed in b. f, Na elemental map from the EDX, showing that only the salt crystals emitted clear Na spectra, while the fibre area showed no Na signal. g, Li elemental map from the EDX, showing that Li spectra were widely detected over the fibre areas, with the weakest signal at the bottom-right corner, where the NaCl crystals are located. h, Schematic showing that, in the centre Li-rich part, cubic NaCl crystals (blue) act as a core and LiCl form surrounding amorphous salt (pink). i, S/TEM image of the salt crystal sampled from the centre. j, TEM image of the blue-boxed area in i, showing a clear boundary between the two types of salt crystal. k, Layered EELS map confirmed two different elemental components aside the boundary. l–n, Cl (l), Na (m) and Li (n) elemental map from EELS.
 Cl covered the whole scope, and Na distributed only at the right side of the boundary, while Li distributed mostly at the left side.
 </div>

-You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.
-Say you wanted to write a bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">